 DUI Defense

 Have you been arrested for a DUI?
-Call the Law Offices of Eric Reisinger, PA , today at (941) 541-5335 or contact us online to schedule a consultation with our DUI lawyer in Sarasota.
+Call the Law Offices of Eric Reisinger, PA, today at (941) 541-5335 or contact us online to schedule a consultation with our DUI attorney in Sarasota.

 A person can get arrested for a DUI by driving with a blood alcohol content (BAC) of at least .08 percent or under the influence of drugs.
 A first DUI conviction is punishable by a maximum jail sentence of six months, fines of up to $1,000, and driver’s license suspension for up to one year.